junsooshin/baseballsimulator-django/README.md

 ## Little test for the simulator:

-- The files for this test are stored [in this folder](https://github.com/junsooshin/baseballsimulator-django/tree/master/baseballsimulator/custom/steamer), except for the pickled baserunning data, which is stored in a parent folder.
+- The files for this test are stored [in this folder](https://github.com/junsooshin/baseballsimulator-django/tree/master/baseballsimulator/custom/steamer), except for the pickled baserunning data, which is stored in the parent folder.

 - I wanted to see if the simulator works at all, so I decided to compare its simulation results to FiveThirtyEight's and FanGraphs's projected standings